Trusted Exchange of Student Data

 LTI Advantage is Based on LTI 1.3

-IMS Global has announced LTI Advantage, a set of three LTI service services based on the LTI 1.3 core that make it easier for faculty to build, manage and offer courses with a premium user experience while providing world-class security.
+LTI Advantage is a set of three LTI services based on the core LTI 1.3 specification that make it easier for faculty to build, manage, and offer courses with a premium user experience while providing world-class security.
+The availability of specific features is based solely upon the platform and tools in use.
 The current LTI Advantage services include:

 - Deep Linking supports a natural and efficient user workflow between a learning object repository or content tool and the LMS platform when developing courses and programs, again saving teachers’ time.

 - Names and Role Provisioning Services securely shares course roster/enrollment information with the requesting tool to enhance users’ experiences and provide administrators a basis for who has used the tool and importantly, who has not.

 Each of these services requires the new and improved security model available with LTI 1.3, enabling the foundation for a better, more secure user experience.